greyhoundforty/openshift101/workshop/pre-work/GETSTARTED.md

 2. If you do not have an account, you could create your own [IBM Cloud account][vcpi_code].

-3. [Click here to go to the Grant Cluster][grant_cluster] web page and enter your IBM ID (the email you used to sign up) and the lab key provided by the instructor.
+3. [Click here to go to the Grant Cluster](https://rokslab.mybluemix.net) web page and enter your IBM ID (the email you used to sign up) and the lab key provided by the instructor.

     ![Get Clusters App](https://dsc.cloud/quickshare/Shared-Image-2019-09-16-09-53-30.png)